San Diego airport food: everything you need to know (plus a little more)

 Located at the very far end of Terminal 2 West, the addition of Phils BBQ was easily one of the biggest reasons why I was so excited about the expansion of this terminal back in 2011.

-It’s not like I am a connoisseur of fine barbecue or anything, but it’s one of the most unique restaurants in the entire airport (and a nice change of pace from the usual airport fare).
-The food portions are plentiful, the staff friendly, and the wait times are never that long considering the fact that it’s a slow-cooked barbecue joint.
+The food portions are plentiful, the staff is friendly, and the wait times are never that long considering the fact that it’s a slow-cooked barbecue joint.
 I’ve never had to wait more than 10 minutes for a full plate of barbecue goodness during peak hours.

-Third place: Saffron Thai
+Third place: Asian Kitchen

-Comments (6)
+6 Comments

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.